sgong-pdftron/stranger-docs/android/guides/faq/run-in-android-studio.md

-## How to run project with source code in Android Studio
+## How to run existing project with source code in Android Studio